 JACC Peer Review Certificate

-The JACC Peer Review Certificate program equips you with the essential skills and expertise to become an effective peer reviewer in the realm of cardiovascular research.
+The Peer Review Certificate program equips you with the essential skills and expertise to become an effective peer reviewer in the realm of cardiovascular research.
 This course offers a broad range of topics, including the evaluation of cardiovascular peer reviewed manuscripts, understanding basic and advanced statistical methodologies, and the clinical implications of research findings.

 Certificate Awardees will:

-• Enter the pool of Peer Reviewers for JACC
+• Enter the pool of peer reviewers for JACC

 • Gain recognition at the JACC Reception at ACC's Annual Scientific Sessions and online